mattwala/gigaqbx-ts-paper-code/README.md

 `summary/summary.pdf` containing generated figures, tables, and data.

+For ease of reference, the original paper data, saved in JSON format, is included in this repository and is overwitten when running `./run.sh` (but trivially recoverable through git).
+If you just want to postprocess the saved data to generate tables and figures, which takes much less time than re-running all the experiments, see [below](#running-experiments)

-This script doesn't run the plane BVP experiment from Section 4.3, which takes quite a bit of time to run.
+`./run.sh` doesn't run the plane BVP experiment from Section 4.3, which takes quite a bit of time to run.
 See [below](#running-experiments) for how to run this experiment and others individually.
 If you are using the Docker image, data from that experiment is already saved in the `raw-data-bvp` directory.
-This script also doesn't run the experiment to regenerate the calibration parameters for the various geometries, as doing so would likely cause the results to differ.
+The script also doesn't run the experiment to regenerate the calibration parameters for the various geometries, as doing so would likely cause the results to differ.